volterraedge/terraform-provider-volterra/docs/resources/volterra_aws_tgw_site.md

     disk_size     = "80"
     instance_type = "a1.xlarge"

-    // One of the arguments from this list "vpc_id new_vpc" must be set
+    // One of the arguments from this list "new_vpc vpc_id" must be set

     new_vpc {
       allocate_ipv6 = true